CoreProc/nova-notification-feed/README.md

 ## Installation

-You can install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer:
+You can install the package into a Laravel app that uses [Nova](https://nova.laravel.com) via composer:

 ```bash
 composer require coreproc/nova-notification-feed